spm/spm-docs/docs/tutorials/fmri/block/modelling/block_design.md

 5. Select `Data and Design` :material-arrow-right-bold: `New subject/session` :material-arrow-right-bold: `Subject/session` :material-arrow-right-bold: `Scans`.

-6. In the SPM file selector pop-up, select the preprocessed functional data, i.e. `swasub-01_task-auditory_bold.nii`.
-These can be selected easily by typing `^swas.*` in the filter box and `NaN` underneath it.
+6. In the SPM file selector pop-up, select the preprocessed functional data, i.e. `swarsub-01_task-auditory_bold.nii`.
+These can be selected easily by typing `^swars.*` in the filter box and `NaN` underneath it.
 Select the data and press `Done`.

 7. Highlight `Condition` and select `New: condition`.